Nayaka-M/m-nayaka/README.md

 3. The language used is sensational and tries to create a sense of urgency.

 This type of email would be classified as spam and likely filtered out by email providers.

+Structure of Email Spam Classification Example
+I. Email Content
+- "Win a FREE iPhone 14!
+Click here to claim your prize now! [suspicious link]"

+II.
+Classification
+- SPAM

+III.
+Reasons for Classification
+1. Unsolicited: The email is sent without the recipient's consent.
+2. Misleading: The email contains false information about winning a prize.
+3. Potentially Malicious: The suspicious link may lead to phishing or malware.
+4. Sensational Language: The language used creates a sense of urgency.

+IV.
+Characteristics of Spam
+- Unrealistic promises
+- Urgency
+- Suspicious links or attachments
+- Lack of personalization or relevance

+V. Action
+- Block the sender's email address
+- Filter the email into a spam folder
+- Warn the recipient about potential risks